Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 Prevent plantar fasciitis:

 - Maintain a healthy weight.
 This will help decrease stress on your feet.
-Ask your healthcare provider how much you should weigh.
-Ask him to help you create a weight loss plan if you are overweight.
+Ask your healthcare provider what a healthy weight is for you.
+Ask him or her to help you create a weight loss plan, if needed.

 - Do low-impact exercises.
 Low-impact exercises decrease stress on your plantar fascia.
 Examples include swimming or bicycling.